1jour1vin

 Wine rated (2023 guide) 96/100

-Scented with violet, almost a hint of fruit liqueur on the nose, aromatic with hints of dark chocolate.
-Bright and vibrant, this wine is elegant, with a delicate texture, but it has layers of savory elements—licorice, clove, tobacco with bright red fruits and black bramble fruits.
-Clean and convincing.
-Well-made and full of confidence.
-So complete, juicy, and seductive, this wine is deeply fragrant, powerful, and dark, but perfectly balanced to avoid heaviness.
-Refreshing but devilishly charming, it leaves a sensation of freshness on the palate that makes you want to taste it again.
-2026-2046
+Fragrant with violets, almost a hint of fruit liqueur on the nose, aromatic with notes of dark chocolate.
+Bright and vibrant, this wine is elegant and delicately textured, yet it offers layers of savory elements—licorice, clove, and tobacco—alongside lively red fruits and dark blackberries.
+Clean and compelling.
+Well-crafted and full of confidence.
+So complete, juicy, and seductive, this wine is deeply fragrant, powerful, and dark, yet perfectly balanced to avoid heaviness.
+Refreshing yet devilishly charming, it leaves a sensation of freshness on the palate that makes you want to taste it again.
+2026–2046

 Hachette Wine Guide